QiufangMa/Agent-architecture/draft-xxx-nmrg-agent-ndt-arch.md

 * Provide Network capacity planning and ensure that the network has sufficient capacity , resources, and infrastructure to meet current and future demands.

+* Model the network configuration change and use a virtual topology model to test and network change and assess the effect of the network configuration changes on the network.

 * Model the protocol operations and interactions among devices in the network and simulate specific networking protocols such as IS-IS, OSPF, BGP, SR to understand how they perform under